-Four insurers – Blue Cross Blue Shield of North Carolina, Cigna, Ambetter, and Bright – are offering 2020 individual market plans through the North Carolina health insurance marketplace.
-(Most of the state has a single carrier – Blue Cross Blue Shield of North Carolina – offering plans in the exchange.)
-Bright Health is a newcomer as of 2020, offering plans in the Charlotte and Winston-Salem areas.
+Six insurers – Blue Cross Blue Shield of North Carolina, Cigna, Ambetter, Bright, Oscar, and UnitedHealthcare – are offering 2021 individual market plans through the North Carolina health insurance marketplace.
+Insurer participation is localized in most cases, but nearly all areas of the state have at least two insurers offering plans in 2021.

-For 2021, UnitedHealthcare and Oscar both plan to join the exchange in North Carolina.
-Cigna, which offers plans in the Raleigh-Durham area in 2020, is expanding its North Carolina service area to include an additional 64 counties for 2021.
+Bright Health joined the state’s exchange in 2020.
+For 2021, Oscar joined the exchange and UnitedHealthcare rejoined after exiting at the end of 2016.
+Cigna, which offered plans in the Raleigh-Durham area in 2020, expanded its North Carolina service area to include an additional 64 counties for 2021.

 In 2010, North Carolina’s U.S. Senators were divided on healthcare reform.
 Kay Hagen, a Democrat, voted yes on the ACA (Obamacare), while Richard Burr, a Republican, voted no. In the U.S. House, five Republican representatives from North Carolina voted no, while eight Democrats voted yes.